-So, which pricing strategy is best for your business?
-Here we’ll look at a range of options to help you make the right choice, covering off:
+So, which product pricing strategy is best for your business?
+Here we’ll look at a range of options to help you make the right choice and support your business growth.

 - Value-based pricing

 - Competitive pricing

 - Cost-plus pricing

 - Dynamic pricing strategies

 Let’s break down how each of these pricing strategies work and how you can implement them in your business.

 1. Value-based pricing